Tecatech/Tecatech/README.md

 ## 💬 About

-* **Enthusiastic, hard-working, and self-motivated Security Researcher, able to manage a diverse workload and troubleshoot a wide range of technical issues.**
+* **Enthusiastic, hard-working, and self-motivated security researcher, able to manage a diverse workload and troubleshoot a wide range of technical issues.**
 * **I have experience implementing and applying a variety of reverse engineering solutions for embedded operating systems in the areas of connectivity, data processing, and security analysis.**
 * **Possess strong verbal and written communication skills.**
-* **I am seeking a Security Researcher position to apply my instructional leadership abilities.**
+* **I am seeking a security researcher position to apply my instructional leadership abilities.**

 ## 🤖 Tools and Technologies